pyinvoke/invoke/sites/docs/concepts/execution.rst

 Call graph edge cases
 =====================

-As a final aside, there are many edge cases that pop up when one starts combining dependencies, followups and multiple target tasks; we try enumerating most of these below and note how the system is expected to behave when it encounters them.
+Many edge cases can pop up when one starts combining dependencies, followups and calling multiple tasks in the same CLI session; we enumerate most of these below and note how the system is expected to behave when it encounters them.
 Divergence from this behavior should be reported as a bug.

 Explicitly invoked dependencies
 -------------------------------